Advocacy

 Register and Vote

-This is critical!
-Voting is your most effective tool for local government involvement.
-By voting and supporting your chosen candidate, you send a message about the kind of government you want.
+By voting and supporting your chosen candidate, you send a message about the kind of government you want!
 To vote, a citizen must be registered.
-Registration to vote ends 29 days before each election.
-To register you must be 18 years old on the day of the election and you must be a citizen of the United States.
-You can register at your local city clerk’s office, license branch, and many other government offices.
+You can register online at the Indiana Voters website, or at your local city clerk’s office, license branch, and many other government offices.

 Attend Public Meetings